 Living without Electricity

 Our long-range plan is to install a photovoltaic system and get our electricity from the sun.
 But, too many other projects are ahead of this one in line, so for now we are electricity-free.

 This has been both delightful and challenging.
 Primarily for me, as a blogger and administrator who uses her computer as a tool, it is challenging to not have my desktop computer at our house.
 I currently have my computer at a friend’s house a few miles away, and she generously lets us charge drill batteries and store a few of our ice jugs in her freezer as well.

 Living without electric lights has probably been the most pleasant surprise for me.
 I have really enjoyed lighting with beeswax candles, using candles that we make ourselves (to learn how, see Making Beeswax Candles).
 When we need more focused light, we use a headlamp or a small, rechargeable solar lamp like this one.

 We do have a small marine solar panel (similar to this one) that we have connected to a car battery.
-With this, we are able to keep our cell phone charged, and with the addition of a bluetooth keyboard, I can keep up with comments on the blog, take care of my homeschooling co-op administrative duties, or search for recipes.
+With this, we are able to keep our cell phones charged, and with the addition of a Bluetooth keyboard, I can keep up with comments on the blog, take care of my homeschooling co-op administrative duties, or search for recipes.

 Finally, we have a portable generator that we use for power tools and the occasional batch of hummus or a smoothie.

 Last summer we used an outdoor kitchen, cooking on a Rocket Stove and a two-burner propane stove.
 This winter, we moved the propane stove inside to the kitchen, and cook on it and on our wood stove, a wonderful Jotul that we brought with us from Oregon.

 Honestly, if there is any one comfort or luxury that I really miss, living this lifestyle, it is an oven.
 However, I have mastered how to bake in a solar oven, and also several unique ways of baking without an oven.